 If you play music in your business, you likely need a relationship with performing rights organizations (PROs), but working with the major PROs might not be your only option.

 The three main PROs at work in the United States are BMI, ASCAP, and SESAC.
-You could solve your licensing issue with a blanket license issued from these music licensing organizations, but this can be expensive, and you still might not get the music you want.
+While these organizations offer blanket licenses, they can be expensive and might not include the music you want.

 Alternative PROs to Consider

-According to The New York Times, ASCAP and BMI licensing represents more than 95 percent of the songs available to businesses in the United States.
+According to The New York Times, ASCAP and BMI licensing represent more than 95% of the songs available to businesses in the United States.
 But some publishers claim that they do not make enough money in their relationships, and that disquiet has allowed a few new companies to spring up.

 These are some of these newer PROs: